 Wilder-Naifeh Technical Skills Grant pursuant to T.C.A. § 49-4-921.

-The Dual Enrollment Grant award amounts shall be determined by TSAC, in accordance with T.C.A. § 49-4-930, and submitted to the Department of Finance and Administration annually for publication in the general appropriations act.
+The Dual Enrollment Grant award amounts shall be determined by TSAC, in accordance with guidelines in T.C.A. § 49-4-930 and the general appropriations act.

+(a) Students who receive the award amount of maintenance fees as described in T.C.A. § 49-4-930(h) during their junior year of high school shall continue to receive the award amount of maintenance fees in their senior year even if the course or program is no longer determined to be a high-need course or program by the TSAC Board.

 Tennessee HOPE Foster Child Tuition Grant amounts shall be pursuant to T.C.A. § 49-4-933.